elianakim/python_bookshelf_with_hashtag/README.md

 ## About the Code
 I modified the code to enable a user searching for books and rating them.
-Modified codes are in the directory '2-structured-data/bookshelf'

 ### Prerequisites
-Flask, a microframework for Python based Web developing. http://flask.pocoo.org/docs/1.0/ SQLAlchemy, the Python SQL toolkit and Object Relational Mapper https://www.sqlalchemy.org
+Flask, a microframework for Python based Web developing. http://flask.pocoo.org/docs/1.0/ \
+SQLAlchemy, the Python SQL toolkit and Object Relational Mapper https://www.sqlalchemy.org

 ## Descriptions